Byndyusoft/Byndyusoft.ApiClient/README.md

 	}
 }
 ```
-2. Now you can use ready-made methods to describe http requests
+2. Great!
+Now you can use the predefined methods to describe your HTTP requests:
 ```
 public Task<Model> Create(CreateModelRequest createModelRequest)
 	=> PostAsync<Model>("api/create", createModelRequest);